 « Previous Plant | Next Plant »

 Hosta 'Blue Mouse Ears' is a compact, shade-loving perennial with thick, rounded, blue-green leaves that resemble tiny mouse ears.
 This award-winning hosta forms a symmetrical mound, making it ideal for small gardens and containers.
 In midsummer, rich violet, bell-shaped flowers with lavender stripes rise above the foliage, attracting pollinators.
-Thriving in part shade to full shade, it tolerates dry conditions once established and provides reliable texture with minimal maintenance.
+Thriving in part shade to full shade, it tolerates dry conditions once established.

 Planting: Plant in early spring or fall.
 Soak roots in water for 3–6 hours before planting.
 Dig a hole wide enough to spread the roots, form a small mound in the center, and drape roots over it.
 Set the crown just below soil level and backfill firmly.
 Space 18 to 30 inches apart depending on variety.